fnzhan/Real-time-Scene-Text-Detection-and-Recognition-System/README.md

 # Real-time-Scene-Text-Detection-and-Recognition-System
-end-to-end pipeline for real-time scene text detection and recognition.
+End-to-end pipeline for real-time scene text detection and recognition.